Fast Facts About Infertility

 - 7.4 million women, or 11.9% of women, have ever received any infertility services in their lifetime.
 (2006-2010 National Survey of Family Growth, CDC)

-- 12% of married women have trouble getting pregnant or sustaining pregnancy.
+- 1 in 8 couples (or 12% of married women) have trouble getting pregnant or sustaining a pregnancy.
 (2006-2010 National Survey of Family Growth, CDC)

 - Approximately one-third of infertility is attributed to the female partner, one-third attributed to the male partner and one-third is caused by a combination of problems in both partners or, is unexplained. (www.asrm.org)